-- Time off includes the following categories: sick time, vacation time, personal days. - Requests for time off will be given to the Library Director at least 1 week in advanced when possible. - All unused Paid Time Off will be paid off to employees in December at the employee's hourly rate minus all applicable taxes.
-Paid Time Off for the year is granted on January 1, or 3 months after employee's date of hire.
+- Time off includes the following categories: sick time, vacation time, personal days.

+- Requests for time off will be given to the Library Director at least 1 week in advanced when possible. - All unused Paid Time Off will be paid off to employees in December at the employee's hourly rate minus all applicable taxes.

-b.
+ii.
 Holidays

-- All employees except shelvers will receive pay for the hours they are normally scheduled to work when those scheduled hours fall on a holiday approved by the Library Board.
+All employees except shelvers will receive pay for the hours they are normally scheduled to work when those scheduled hours fall on a holiday approved by the Library Board.
 The holidays already approved are: New Year's Day, Memorial Day weekend, Independence Day, Labor Day, Thanksgiving Day weekend, Christmas Eve, Christmas Day, and New Year's Eve.
 In addition, the Library Board may declare any other day an official holiday.
 If a holiday occurs during an employee's scheduled vacation, the holiday is not included in calculating the number of vacation days used.

-c.
+iii.
 Jury Duty